 Release planning is something nearly every band we speak to needs help with.
 There are thousands of reasons why releases get pushed back or derailed.
 Here’s what I know about planning the release of music around the holidays, and how to keep your band productive and motivated while you sit on your unreleased material and wait for your well-planned release date.

-As I hinted at before, December is generally a “dead month” for releasing music.
-But not many people understand exactly where the “dead month” boundaries are and how to work around them.
+As I hinted at before, the time between Thanksgiving and the first few weeks of January is generally a “dead zone” for releasing music.
+But not many people understand exactly where the dead zone boundaries are and how to work around them.

 Releases + Release Shows

 In order to understand planning a release around the end/beginning of the year, it’s important to understand some fundamentals first.

 As of this 2015, official releases happen on Fridays.